usmanzahidi/FruitDetector/README.md

 # Fruit Detector for Detectron2 MaskRCNN

-Instance segmentation of a scene and output Mask-RCNN predictions as images and json message/file (Agri-OpenCore)
+Instance segmentation of a scene and outputs Mask-RCNN predictions as images and/or json message/file (Agri-OpenCore)

 ![Example images](./data/figure/output_fig.png)